Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Introduction

 Other exotic compact objects that can appear in new physics models are boson stars \citep{Tkachev:1991ka, Hogan:1988mp, Kolb:1993zz}, including axion stars \citep{Kolb:1993zz, Barranco:2010ib,Eby:2014fya}.
 A wide range of masses are possible for such objects, depending on the parameters of the model in question.
 We also direct the reader to a recent study on the effect of size and density distribution of extended structures on microlensing signals \citep{Croon:2020wpr, Croon:2020ouk}.

-Given the variety of dark sector models that can give rise to exotic compact objects, it would be helpful to anticipate how well LSST can constrain dark compact objects with an arbitrary galactic spatial and mass distribution.
+Given the variety of dark sector models that can give rise to exotic compact objects, it would be helpful to anticipate how well LSST can constrain dark compact objects with an arbitrary Galactic spatial and mass distribution.
 This would give a flexible way to calculate constraints that could change depending on the uncertainties in our understanding of mirror sector astrophysics, or other models of dark compact objects.
 In this paper, we produce numerical forecasts for LSST microlensing that take as input an arbitrary functional form for the Galactic spatial distributions of dark compact objects, and predict the constraints LSST will be able to impose on the DM fraction.
 Our software is made publicly available at \cite{harrisongithub}, and can be used to compute forecast constraints for any arbitrary spatial distribution of dark compact objects.
 These constraints also include a number of systematic improvements over the initial forecasts by \citet{LSSTDM} by including variable survey length, background baryonic microlensing events, and the contribution from multiple lines of sight.
 Note that these constraints might be subject to change, depending on the final choice of observing strategies decided upon by the LSST collaboration; further discussion on the impact of observing strategies can be found in \citet{LSST_MLPredictions}.
 In addition to being very helpful for the development of mirror-sector astrophysics (being able to anticipate the constraining power for different Galactic and stellar models), this code is generally applicable for any theory of complex self-interacting DM that could produce dark compact objects.

 In the future we will extend this software to also provide constraints on arbitrary mass distributions, similar to the work done in \citet{PBH_EinsteinTime_Lu:2019hoc}.
 This could result in weaker constraints on the DM fraction, particularly if the DCO mass distribution is similar to the stellar mass distribution (which would result in sensitivities that are limited by our knowledge of stellar abundances).
 A more complete discussion of the potential impact of mass distributions is given in Sec. \ref{sec:fut_app}.
+Another possible extension to this work is to analyze the impact of DCO clustering on microlensing constraints, similar to the work done in \cite{Clesse_2017}.